copyright © J.Middleton Looking east along Highdown Road |

 Around 1908 the Revd Cesar Pascal returned to England to live at 9, Highdown Road.
 By this time the local French Protestant residents had established their own dedicated French Protestant Church (L'Eglise Française Réformée) in Queensbury Mews, next to Brighton’s Hotel Metropole.

-In the Hove Public Library's Annual Report for 1908, it was recorded that the Revd Cesar Pascal donated his following publications to the Library:-
+In the Hove Public Library's Annual Report for 1910, it was recorded that the Revd Cesar Pascal donated copies of his following publications to the Library:-

 La Revocation de L'Edit de Nantes (1885).